NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Splintering Spear (Major).md

 **Frequency** once per day

-**Effect** You smash the spear into the ground or another nearby surface, shattering it into thousands of duskwood splinters in your choice of a 30-foot cone or a 10-foot emanation.
+**Effect** You smash the spear into the ground or another nearby surface, shattering it into thousands of duskwood splinters in your choice of a @Template\[cone|distance:30\] or a @Template\[emanation|distance:10\].
 Each creature in the area takes 18d6 piercing damage with a DC 43 Reflex check save.
 A creature that fails also takes the same amount of persistent bleed damage as the spear deals on a hit.
 The spear regrows into its full form at the end of this turn.

 *Source: Pathfinder Rage of Elements*
 *OGL*